‘One Piece’ Chapter 936 Spoilers: Luffy Unleashes Conqueror’s Haki At Prisoner’s Mine, Strawhats In Trouble

-One Piece Chapter 936 is yet to be officially released but spoilers are already surfacing on the web.
-The upcoming chapter of One Piece will be featuring the ongoing commotions at the Wano Country where several members of the Strawhat Pirates, including Monkey D. Luffy, Roronoa Zoro, Vinsmoke Sanji, Nami, and Nico Robin, are involved.
+One Piece Chapter 936 is yet to be officially released, but spoilers are already surfacing on the web.
+The upcoming chapter of One Piece will be featuring the ongoing commotions in Wano Country where several members of the Strawhat Pirates, including Monkey D. Luffy, Roronoa Zoro, Vinsmoke Sanji, Nami, and Nico Robin, are involved.
 Will the war between the Strawhat Pirates alliance and the Beast Pirates alliance start earlier than expected?

 In the spoilers posted at Reddit, One Piece Chapter 936 started with Raizo making plans to free his comrade Kawamatsu from Emperor Kaido’s prison cell.
 It was recently revealed that Kawamatsu is one of the Nine Red Scabbards who vowed to avenge the Kozuki clan against Shogun Kurozumi Orochi and Emperor Kaido.
 Raizo is currently finding the key fo Kawamatsu’s handcuffs while thinking about how he can save Luffy from Beast Pirates All-Star Queen.

 One Piece Chapter 936 showed Luffy participating in the Grand Sumo Inferno at the Prisoner’s Mine.
 Before the competition starts, Luffy and the other prisoners are forced to wear collars that could explode for public execution.
-The Grand Sumo Inferno won’t end until Luffy beats all the participants, but if he agrees to become a subordinate of the Beast Pirates, he no longer needs to fight and will immediately be forgiven for all the things he has done.
+The Grand Sumo Inferno won’t end until Luffy beats all the participants.
+Yet, if he agrees to become a subordinate of the Beast Pirates, he no longer needs to fight and will immediately be forgiven for all the things he has done.

 ニュース｜フィギュアページに「サンジ」のアイテムを追加！ #onepiece https://t.co/Qzf1uGxfv5 pic.twitter.com/ITDaxr16GO